Bisxsh/WhosThatPixelmon/readme.md

 ### Commands
 `/whosthatpixelmon, /wtp start`
-Forces the chat game to start and resets the time interval for the next instance
+Forces the chat game to start and resets the time elapsed towards the next instance
 #### Permissions
 `whosthatpixelmon.command.start`